 Ben Dunham is a PhD candidate in Aerospace Engineering Sciences.
 His reserach interests include algorithmic computation of simulation derivatives; multidisciplinary optimization; uncertainty quantification; analysis and optimization on a manifold; and, in general, any way to optimize or automate the design process.
-A copy of Ben's CV can be downloaded here.

 Research & Work Experience